infor-design/enterprise/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!-- Please include the following in your PR
-- [ ] A e2e or functional test for the bug / feature.
+- [ ] An e2e or functional test for the bug or feature.
 - [ ] Added a note to the change log.
 -->